ChatGPT Meeting Notes: Transcript to Action Items (2026)

 Do not infer ownership.
 Do not invent dates.

-4. Run a separate pass for a narrative summary (3-5 sentences) — keep it apart from the structured extraction so a summarization mistake doesn’t pollute the action items.
+4. Run a separate pass for the narrative summary (3-5 sentences).
+Keep it apart from the structured extraction so a summarization slip doesn’t pollute the action items.

-6. Send the draft to one attendee for a sanity check before broadcasting to the full group.
-Action-item attribution errors are easier to catch by someone who was actually in the room.
+6. Sanity-check with one attendee before broadcasting.
+Attribution errors are easiest to catch by someone who was actually in the room.

 You are extracting action items from a meeting transcript.